paketo-buildpacks/build-system/README.md

 This buildpack is designed to work in collaboration with other buildpacks that provide JDKs.

 ## Behavior
-This buildpack will participate any of the following conditions are met
+This buildpack will participate if any of the following conditions are met

 * `<APPLICATION_ROOT>/build.gradle` exists
 * `<APPLICATION_ROOT>/build.gradle.kts` exists